Mike-Mortensen-Portfolio/Oiski.School.THOP/README.md

 More specifically the API exposes a `GET` endpoint for communicating with `InfluxDB`, as demonstrated on the diagram above.
 It also exposes `POST` endpoints for controlling peripheral components on the `Arduino MKR WiFi 1010`.

+*28/05/2023* - The `Blazor Server Application` acts as a client and incorperates a desktop solution for the **THOP** ecosystem.
+It supports the exact same dataset as the mobile **MAUI Client**, which means that the two clients are identical to the extend of data manipulation and display.

 <p align="right"><strong><a href="#introduction">^ To Top ^</a></strong></p>